andreigrozescu/open-science-ai-rse/README.md

 # Execution Instructions

 To run the program, simply place the articles you want to process in the `papers/` folder.
-The script will analyze these papers and store the results in the `output/` and `results/` directories.
+The script will analyze these papers and store the xml results in the `output/` directory, and the keyword clouds, figures and links in the `results/` directory.

 Once everything is set up, navigate to the main project folder by running: